Torque to Horsepower Calculator

 Power Shift Trainer

-This optional mini-game turns the same torque-and-RPM idea into a quick reflex challenge.
+This optional mini-game turns the same torque-to-horsepower relationship into a quick reflex challenge.
 Drag the throttle lane and shift gears as load pulses roll in.
 The goal is to keep horsepower close to the target band, reinforcing the relationship expressed by HP = Torque × RPM ÷ 5252.

 Score 0 Best 0 Combo Stability 100% HP 0 Target 0 Torque 0 RPM 0 Gear 3